-This proposed investment in the Kiama Municipality community is nothing less than what residents and ratepayers have strongly and vigorously supported and deserve.
-This SRV application is a further step to be implemented in enabling Council to improve the Kiama Municipality community's future.
-Council commends this application to the IPART.
+This proposed investment in the Kiama Municipality community is nothing less than what residents and ratepayers have strongly supported and deserve.
+This SRV application is a further step to be implemented to enable Council to improve the Kiama community's future.

+On this basis, Council commends this application to the IPART.